Create Your Own Spiritual Rituals

 Connect with Others

-“Affirmations, whether written down or said aloud, are a daily reminder to yourself that you’re moving in the direction you want to move in or that you’re becoming the person you want to be,” says Haber.
+“Affirmations, whether written down or said aloud, are a daily reminder to yourself that you’re moving in the direction you want to move in or that you’re becoming the person you want to be,” says Ludwig.
 Saying these words is a method of acknowledging that your spirit is fulfilled in certain ways and that you’re continuing to achieve feelings of contentment and happiness.
 Try a few when you wake up or before you go to sleep, such as:

 I have energy and am filled with joy.